xdefago/ScalaNeko/docs/install/index.md

 Before going any further with the program, we modify the program to display trace information and see what happens under the hood.

-1. Update the program by changing the log level to `TRACE` as follows:
+1. Update the program by changing the log level to `ALL` as follows:

 ```scala
 object HelloWorld